ennioma/arek/README.md

 AREK is available under the MIT license.
 See the LICENSE file for more info.

 # TODO:
-- [] add tests to every permission type
+- [] restore tests to every permission type
 - [] add Core Motion
 - [] add Bluetooth
 - [] Localize internal messages
+- [] Add support to Swift Package Manager